Skip to main content

 Key Points

-"Ozempic butt" refers to the sagging or deflated appearance of the buttocks that some people experience after significant and rapid weight loss while taking Ozempic (semaglutide).
-When the body loses fat, including in the buttocks, the skin may not have enough time to adjust.
-This leads to a looser, less firm appearance.
-In some cases, the skin is not elastic enough to fit the new body shape.
-This can mean having extra skin that hangs down.
+"Ozempic butt" refers to sagging or deflated buttocks that some people experience after significant and rapid weight loss while taking Ozempic (semaglutide).
+This happens when fat loss occurs rapidly, and the skin does not have enough time to adjust, leading to a looser, less firm appearance.

-Several factors can contribute to the severity of "Ozempic butt," including:
+Several factors contribute to the severity of "Ozempic butt," including:

 Related questions